 Meeting Room Application Requirements

-We would appreciate receiving your application at least a week in advance of the date of your request.
+We would appreciate receiving your application at least a week in advance of the date of your meeting.

 Meeting Room Policy

-To request use of a meeting room an application form must be submitted to the Library by an individual with a valid Homewood (or East Hazel Crest) Library Card.
+To request use of a Meeting Room an online application form must be submitted to the Library by an individual 18 years of age and older with a valid Homewood Library Card.

 A. Commercial ventures

-A commercial venture is defined as an activity whose purpose is to promote or cause the sale of property or services for monetary gain or to raise funds (except fund raising for the Library.)
+A commercial venture is an activity whose purpose is to promote or cause the sale of property or services for monetary gain or to raise funds (except fund raising for the Library.)

-A purely social function is one designed for entertainment through companionship with friends and associates.
+A private social function is one designed for entertainment through companionship with friends and associates.

 Any other activity which would materially and substantially interfere with proper functions of the Library, such as excessive noise, a significant safety hazard or a significant security risk.